Written by Benjamin Baillon

 - Add your brand or name

-- Integrating the PLR into a broader offering
+- Integrate PLR into a broader offer

 - Sell the content on your own platform

-What the PLR does not allow
+What PLR does not allow

-- Delete or modify mandatory legal notices
+- Remove or modify mandatory legal notices

 Understanding the different types of PLR licenses